beryllium-org/OS/README.md

 there are no basics, this project is a dumpster fire.

 It's shell which is named <b>based</b>, is the only programming language it has.
-You can execute commands over serial to it, or by feeding them from a autorun.lja
+You can execute commands over serial to it, or by feeding them from a Init.lja

+<h2>Installation to a fress pi pico:</h2>

+Install Circuitpython version 7.x copy over the display library to /lib along with the framebuf library and put the code.py in /

 based commands:
 ```